awsdocs/iam-user-guide/doc_source/access-analyzer-findings-filter.md

 You can add additional properties to further filter the findings displayed\.
 When you add additional properties, only findings that match all conditions in the filter are displayed\.
 Defining a filter to display findings that match one property OR another property is not supported\.

+Some fields are displayed only when you are viewing findings for an analyzer with an organization as its zone of trust\.

 The following properties are available for defining filters:
 + **Resource** – To filter by resource, type all or part of the name of the resource\.
 + **Resource Type** – To filter by resource type, choose the type from the list displayed\.